Using Extended OTP¶

 The API in this document deal only with the extended OTP area.
 They do not access the predefined key area containing the root of trust keys.

 The extended OTP area can have a maximum of 1024 bits.
 The extended OTP area is organized into rows of bits.
 The width of each row can vary based on the device.
-Please refer to the Chapter 5: SoC Family Specific Documentation for the below details.
+Please refer to the table below for SOC specific details of hardware rows:

 On device boot, the data in the OTP area is read into a set of 32 bit memory mapped registers(MMRs).
 There are 32 such registers to accommodate the maximum number of OTP bits.
 The width of these registers is always 32 bits irrespective of width of the underlying hardware OTP rows.
 These registers are only refreshed on a POR of the device and not on a warm reset.